TTlaugh/Dotfiles/.github/README.md

   ```
   > Inside the ***zsh/plugins*** folder already included *zsh-autosuggestion* and *zsh-syntax-highlighting* you can use `git pull` inside these repositories to update to latest version.
 - Install [Starship prompt](https://starship.rs) and copy ***starship.toml*** file to ***~/.config/***
+  > Starship is available on the official repository.

 ## Vifm
 ##### General